sebanc/brunch/README.md

 ```
 sudo bash chromeos-install -dst ~/tmpmount/chromeos.img -s < size you want to give to your chromeos install in GB (system partitions will take around 10GB, the rest will be for your data) >
 ```
-7. Copy the GRUB configuration which is displayed in the terminal (select it and CTRL+SHIFT+C).
+7. Copy the Grub configuration which is displayed in the terminal (select it and CTRL+SHIFT+C).
 8. Run `sudo nano ~/tmpmount/chromeos.grub.txt` and paste the config there (CTRL°SHIFT+V to paste and then CTRL-X to exit)
 9. Unmount the destination partition
 ```
 sudo umount ~/tmpmount
 ```
-10. Reboot to Windows, Install grub 2 win (https://sourceforge.net/projects/grub2win/) and launch the application.
+10. Reboot to Windows, Install Grub2Win (https://sourceforge.net/projects/grub2win/) and launch the application.
 11. Click on `Manage Boot Menu` button, then `Add A New Entry`.
 12. Select `submenu` in the 'Type' section and input "Chrome OS" as title.
 13. Now, click `Edit Custom Code` this will open a text file.
-Open the chromeos.grub.txt file we saved in step 7 and copy the grub configuration in grub2win.
+Open the chromeos.grub.txt file we saved in step 7 and copy the Grub configuration in Grub2Win.
 #### Then remove the "rmmod tpm" line.
 14. Click `Ok` and `apply` (It won't save your entry unless you click `ok` and `apply`)
 15. Important: Disable "Fast startup" in Windows (refer to online resources).
 16. Reboot.
-17. The GRUB-2 win menu should appear, select "ChromeOS".
-Brunch will be rebuilt on first boot so, be patient.
-You should be greeted by ChromeOS startup screen once the process completes.
+17. (Recommended) When the Grub2Win menu appears, select the boot option named "ChromeOS (settings)" and configure brunch (cf. the "Brunch settings" section of this readme).
+Reboot your computer when requested.
-You can now start using ChromeOS from your HDD.
+18. The Grub2Win menu should appear, select the boot option named "ChromeOS" and after a few minutes (the Brunch framework is building itself on the first boot), you should be greeted by ChromeOS startup screen.

 ## Install ChromeOS on HDD from a Brunch USB / SD Card